 -Are you working, who’s your employer?

--How many people is going to live in the property?
+-How many people are going to live in the property?

 -Do you have any pets?

 Welcome walk-through – when the tenant moves in, it can be nice to be there to say hello and welcome them into your property.
 At this point, they know the space, but seeing your face can help them understand you’re more than just a rent check.

 Property information explained – it’s important to make sure your tenant understands garbage day, utility info, mailbox number, instructions for alarms, entry systems, sprinkler systems, etc. Make sure to have this conversation with the tenant before/after moving in.